-Where requested by the school, ICT equipment is insured in the Fund on an all-risks basis.
-Responsibility for insurance of departmental ICT equipment is now back with the Fund having been relinquished by the Council's Strategic Partner, RBT (Connect) Ltd.
+Where requested, schools ICT equipment is insured on the Fund on an 'All-Risks' basis.
+Responsibility for insurance of departmental ICT equipment also rests with the Fund, having been relinquished by the Council's Strategic Partner, RBT (Connect) Ltd in 2010.